 During the mid 1970s his eyesight deteriorated, and he retired from the stage at age 89 in May 1976, giving his last concert at London's Wigmore Hall, where he had first played nearly 70 years before.
 Toward the end of his life, in 1974, Rubinstein gave his name to a piano competition in Tel Aviv, Israel.
 Arthur Rubinstein died quietly in his sleep in Geneva, Switzerland, on December 20, 1982.
 He was 95.

 In accordance to his wishes, he was cremated.
-On the first anniversary of his death, an urn holding his ashes was buried in Jerusalem in a dedicated plot now dubbed "Rubinstein Forest" overlooking the Jerusalem Forest.
+On the first anniversary of his death, an urn holding his ashes was buried in Jerusalem in a dedicated plot called the Arthur Rubinstein Panorama and also dubbed the “Rubinstein Forest” overlooking the Jerusalem Forest and Judean Hills.